JAPAN

 The legend behind Gotokuji Temple

-To show his gratitude to the cat, Naotaka decided to dedicate the temple to the Ii clan.
-After Naotaka passed away, the temple was renamed to Gotokuji, from his posthumous Buddhist name “Kyushoin-den Gotokuten ei-daikoji.”
+In gratitude to the cat, Naotaka dedicated the temple to the Ii clan.
+After Naotaka’s death, the temple was renamed Gotokuji, derived from his posthumous Buddhist name, “Kyushoin-den Gotokuten ei-daikoji.”

 The cat that created that opportunity for the temple to grow into a respectable and important place was deified as “Fortune-Inviting Kannon.”